 Tutorial classes will be held weekly commencing Week 2 beginning Monday 4 August 2014.
 Membership of tutorial classes is to be finalised by the end of the second week of semester.
 Students wishing to swap between tutorial classes after this time are required to present their case to the Tutor-in-Charge, but should be aware that such a request may not be approved.

 Tutorials are an important component of your learning in this course.
 The communication skills developed in tutorials by regularly and actively participating in discussions are considered to be most important by the School and are highly regarded by employers and professional bodies.

 3. LEARNING ACTIVITIES SUMMARY

-A breakdown of the scheduled learning activities will available on MyUni.
+A breakdown of the scheduled learning activities is available in the General Course Information section.

 4. CONSULTATION AND COMMUNICATION

 Please check your student email and MyUni as course-related announcements are communicated via email.

 Consultation hours of the tutors will be advised on MyUni Course homepage.